bradleyeckert/chad/README.md

 ## To-do

+Applets need better cache handling.
+Use exceptions, which are supported in the simulator but not used by applets yet.

 The ISP utility should have the terminal code merged in.
 Although it's written in C, it should be translated to Forth and 8th.